x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-outlook-voice-access-pin-security/set-number-of-previous-pins-to-recycle.md

 5. Click **Save**.

-### Use the Shell to change the PIN recycle count
+### Use Exchange Online PowerShell to change the PIN recycle count

 This example sets the PIN recycle count on the UM mailbox policy `MyUMMailboxPolicy` to 10.

 ```
 Set-UMMailboxPolicy -Identity MyUMMailboxPolicy -PINHistoryCount 10